Christiaan de Wet: Second Boer War

 In September 1899, de Wet and his three sons were called up as ordinary private burghers without any rank.
 He was a member of the Heilbron kommando and they were ordered to proceed to the Natal frontier.
 On 11 October 1899, while he was reconnoitring the Natal frontier, De Wet was elected vice-commandant of Heilbron.
-He participated in the fight at Nicholson's Nek on 30 October, when 954 British officers and men surrendered.
+He participated in the fight at Nicholson's Nek on 30 October, when a detachment of 954 British troops surrendered.
 Thereafter, he took part in the Siege of Ladysmith.

 On 9 December 1899, De Wet received a telegram from the State President, M.T.
 Steyn, informing him that he had been appointed a fighting general and was to proceed to the Western frontier.
-He found General Piet Cronjé in command of the Boer forces ensconced at Magersfontein, south of Kimberley, while the English were at the Modder River.
-De Wet was to be Cronje's second-in-command.
-The British advance commenced on 11 February 1900, with General French outflanking Cronje at Magersfontein and riding towards Kimberley.
-De Wet's raid on the ox wagon convoy at Watervals Drift, capturing 1600 oxen, did not stem the tide.
+He found General Piet Cronjé in command of the Boer forces ensconced at Magersfontein, south of Kimberley, while the British were at the Modder River.
+De Wet was to be Cronjé's second-in-command.
+The British advance commenced on 11 February 1900, with General French outflanking Cronjé at Magersfontein and riding towards Kimberley.
+De Wet's raid on the ox wagon convoy at Watervals Drift (Waterval Drift/Watervalsdrift), capturing 1600 oxen, did not stem the tide.
 The Siege of Kimberley was relieved on 15 February, and Cronjé surrendered with 4000 men at Paardeberg on 27 February.
 Shortly thereafter, de Wet was appointed Commander-in-Chief of the Free State forces.
 They could not contain the British advance towards the Free State capital, Bloemfontein, which was taken unopposed on 13 March 1900.

 His next successful action was the surprise attack on Sanna's Post near Bloemfontein on 31 March 1900.
 That was followed on 4 April by the victory of Reddersburg.
 De Wet came to be regarded as the most formidable leader of the Boers in their guerrilla warfare.
-Sometimes severely handled by the British, sometimes escaping only by the narrowest of margins from the columns which attempted to surround him, and falling upon and annihilating isolated British posts, De Wet continued his successful career to the end of the war, striking heavily where he could, and evading every attempt to bring him to bay.
+Sometimes almost captured by the British, sometimes escaping only by the narrowest of margins from the columns which attempted to surround him, and falling upon and capturing isolated British posts, De Wet continued his successful career to the end of the war, striking quickly where he could, and evading every attempt to bring him to bay.
 His brother, Piet Daniel De Wet, another successful Boer general, was captured by the British in July 1901 and subsequently served against Christiaan as a member of the National Scouts, who were Boers serving with the British forces.
+During the war, De Wet issued "general instructions to have all armed natives and native spies shot."

-During the last phase of the war, the Afrikaner people of Winburg taunted the local British Army garrison with an English-language parody of Sir Walter Scott's Bonnie Dundee:
+During the last phase of the war, Afrikaner people in Winburg taunted the local British garrison with a parody of Sir Walter Scott's Bonnie Dundee: